AgonConsole8/agon-docs/docs/FAQ.md

 Yes, it can be used with any Agon platform.

 ## How should I connect the Agon to my PC for programming the VDP?
 To program an older VDP (1.03 or earlier) to a newer version, you need to connect the Agon using a USB (data) cable.
-Some very cheap USB cables may only have wires for powering/charging a USB device, without any wired datalines.
+Some very cheap USB cables may only have wires for powering/charging a USB device, without any wired data lines.
 Fortunately these are becoming scarce nowadays, but if all else fails, you might be using the wrong cable (or have the incorrect jumper setting; see above)

 The Agon will present a virtual serial port (COM) on your PC, that communicates directly with the ESP32 graphics chip (VDP).

 ## How can I find out the COM port on my PC, to connect to the Agon?
 It depends on the OS you have.
 In Linux, when you insert your USB cable and type 'dmesg | grep tty', it should show.

 In Windows, it should show up in device manager, or in powershell type '[System.IO.Ports.SerialPort]::getportnames()'.